StorytimeStorey/picode/README.md

         integrate with graphs to see error history

 Saved Data
-    Move data saved to a specific place in the pi so it doesn't get deleted on resetting code.
+    ~~Move data saved to a specific place in the pi so it doesn't get deleted on resetting code.~~ 3/30 all data beyond raw now saved to root/data, or just data/(name).csv considering removing the ending _dot and just placing it in a directory named dot.
+            ERROR:
+                Last data taken at 9.0. <- should say 0009 (12:09 am). reads as 0009 in the text file, so its an error in the comprehension
         --only useful if we agree we are finished with changing naming conventions.

 TO BE MADE: